“Life is short” sounds a little cliche, but it is true.

 - It boosts your self-esteem

-- Helps us experience gratitude and is contagious
+- It helps us experience gratitude and is contagious

 Make healthy choices that will ensure you are around for a while

-Clearly being kind and helpful have health benefits like reduced stress, improved mood, and higher self-esteem, but it is also important that you take care of yourself.
-The longer you have to interact with people over the course of your lifetime, the more apt they are to remember you later.
+Being kind and helpful have health benefits like reduced stress, improved mood, and higher self-esteem, but it is also important that you take care of yourself.

 Go after your dreams and take a few risks